You reached your Mt. Sufferlandria. Now What?

 - Extra Sleep.
 30 minutes more a day helps and, if you can sneak in a power nap, do it!

 - Good Nutrition.
-You just spent 9 days breaking your body down with all that sweet sweet Suffering, so make sure you Build it back up with nutrient dense foods!
+Make sure you build your body back up with nutrient-dense foods.
 During a recovery week you can never have too many fruits and vegetables!

 Yoga!
 While your body needs time away from the bike, you don’t want it to tighten up on you.
 Adding in a single 15 minute yoga session will keep your body loose without adding more fatigue.
 Sneaking in a morning session and an evening session would be even better!